coursekevin/avlpy/README.md

 ## Installation
 ### Note the package is only a wrapper for AVL and requires AVL be installed.
 See http://web.mit.edu/drela/Public/web/avl/ for more details

-Install directly from git with (recommended):
+Install directly from git (recommended):

 ```bash
 sudo pip install git+https://github.com/coursekevin/avlpy.git